jingconan/SADIT/README.md

     Jing Wang is a Ph.D.
 Student in Division of Systems Engineering, Boston University advised by Professor Yannis Paschalidis.
-His main interests is Mathematica Modeling, i.e., contructing mathematical models for the real word and try to solve practical problems.
+His main interests is Mathematica Modeling, i.e., constructing mathematical models for the real word and try to solve practical problems.

     **EMAIL:** wangjing AT bu.edu